 For example, is it a customer service training video?
 Use decision points to ask viewers to choose how to handle a tough customer interaction.
 If it’s software training, use the Camtasia Hotspots feature to direct viewers to supplemental resources or even another spot in the video.

-A few things to keep in mind for best results:
+A few things to keep in mind for the best results:

 - Match interactive elements to your script.
-For example, only add branching paths if your script sets up a logical opportunity.
+For example, add branching paths only if your script creates a logical opportunity.
 Otherwise, the element may feel distracting or confusing.

 - Avoid overloading your video with too many interactive elements—too much of anything can be overwhelming.